fpereiro/gotoB/tutorial.md

 # Tutorial

-This tutorial is conceived as a small book that gently explains how to develop the frontend of a web application using gotoX.
+This tutorial is conceived as a small book that gently explains how to develop the frontend of a web application using gotoв.

 This tutorial requires you to have some knowledge of HTML, CSS and js (Javascript), but only a little bit.